mendix/docs/content/en/docs/refguide/modeling/app-explorer/app/app-settings/configuration.md

 ## 3 An Example

 Say you have an app which calls an API.
-In your app you have a constant `API_ENDPOINT` which points to this endpoint and has the default value `https://example.com/usefulendpoint`.
+In the `GetData` module of your app you have a constant `API_ENDPOINT` which points to this endpoint and has the default value `https://example.com/usefulendpoint`.

 You want to test your app locally against a new API endpoint which also runs locally on your machine, using port `8080`.
 Unfortunately, `8080` is also the default port for connecting to a Mendix app running locally.